 Several football players at the University of Mississippi may have a lot of explaining to do.
 According to a report in the student newspaper, The Daily Mississippian, a group of 20 freshman players were among the worst offenders in a crowd that disrupted a Tuesday night performance of The Laramie Project.
 The play is about the reaction to the murder of Matthew Shephard, the University of Wyoming student murdered in 1998 because he was gay.
+I mentioned this last night, but I'm reposting to get more eyes on this outrageous incident.

 According to the play’s director and theater faculty member Rory Ledbetter, some audience members used derogatory slurs like “fag” and heckled both cast members and the characters they were portraying for their body types and sexual orientations.
 Ledbetter said the audience’s reactions included “borderline hate speech.”According to the performance log, the players were loudly jeering the female cast members, making fun of cast members while taking pictures of them and holding loud conversations with others in the audience while the play was underway.
 Ledbetter said that the players were also encouraging others in the audience to join in.